DigitalGeographyLab/Car-Routing/DigiroadPreDataAnalysis/digiroad/additionalOperations/ADDITIONAL_LAYERS.md

     }
 ```

+Once the operation specification was defined, then must be added to the linked list of operation execution in the function `getLinkedAbstractAdditionalLayerOperation` that can be found in the class `Reflection` ([here][reflection]) from the module `digiroad.reflection`.

 Your results (string, int, float, boolean or collections of any of the previous attributes type) will add/overwrite the attributes in the original features properties so they will be available for future uses.

 ___